flanksource/docs/mission-control/docs/config-db/concepts/relationship.md

 # Relationships

 Relationships associate two different configs.
-They help in visualizing the connection of a config above and below in a heirarchy.
+They help in visualizing the connection of a config above and below in a hierarchy.
 Example: A kubernetes pod is linked to a Deployment and Replicaset and also to the persistent volumes.

 ![Kubernetes Relationship](../../images/config-relationships.png)